michaeltelford/wgit/README.md

 # Wgit

+Wgit is wget on steroids with an easy to use API.

 Wgit is a WWW indexer or 'spider' which crawls URL's and retrieves their page contents for later use.
 Also included in this package is a means to search indexed documents stored in a database.
 Therefore this library provides the main components of a WWW search engine.
 You can also use Wgit to copy entire websites or web page's HTML.

 ## Installation